luisdiogo2071317/azure-docs.pt-pt/articles/cosmos-db/how-to-manage-database-account.md

 ```

-## <a name="enable-manual-failover-for-your-cosmos-account"></a>Ativar a ativação pós-falha manual para a conta do Cosmos
+## <a id="manual-failover"></a>Ativar a ativação pós-falha manual para a sua conta do Cosmos do Azure

 ### <a id="enable-manual-failover-via-portal"></a>Portal do Azure

-1. Navegue para a sua conta do Azure Cosmos DB e abra o menu **"Replicar dados globalmente"**.
+1. Navegue para a sua conta do Cosmos do Azure e abra o **"Replicar dados globalmente"** menu.

 2. Clique no botão **"Ativação Pós-falha Manual"** na parte superior do menu.